Skip to content

 The Panier district

-The Panier district, located in the 2nd arrondissement, is one of Marseille's oldest and most typical neighborhoods.
-Once the heart of the city of Massalia, today it's a veritable open-air museum.
-Rich in history and culture, its narrow streets are brimming with surprises.
+The Panier district, located in the 2nd arrondissement, is one of the oldest and most typical of Marseille.
+The former heart of the city of Massalia, it is now a veritable open-air museum.
+Rich in history and culture, its narrow streets are full of surprises.

-Among the must-see sites in Panier is the Vieille Charité, a former 17th-century hospice that now houses museums and exhibitions.
-The district is also popular for its artisanal boutiques and tasty restaurants, offering an authentic immersion in the soul of the Phocéenne city.
+Among the must-see sites in Le Panier is the Vieille Charité, a former 17th-century hospice that now houses museums and exhibitions.
+The neighborhood is also popular for its craft shops and tasty restaurants, offering an authentic immersion in the soul of the Phocaean city.

-The Endoume district is a veritable village in the heart of the city.
+The Endoume district is a real village in the heart of the city.
 Located in the 7th arrondissement, it is appreciated for its seaside location and authentic atmosphere.
-The district is renowned for its picturesque alleyways, small fishing ports and magnificent coves.
+This district is known for its picturesque alleys, small fishing ports and magnificent coves.

-Endoume is also rich in history, with notable sites such as Saint-Eugène church and the tide gauge.
-It's a place where tradition meets modernity, with a vibrant local life.
-The district is served by the N° 83 bus, making it easy for visitors to get around.
+Endoume is also steeped in history, with notable sites such as the church of Saint-Eugène and the tide gauge.
+It is a place where tradition and modernity blend, with a dynamic local life.
+The district is served by bus no. 83, making it easy for visitors to get around.

 Points of interest include the Vallon des Auffes, a small fishing port perched on the Corniche Kennedy, offering a serene setting and numerous gastronomic possibilities.